lightning-framework/lightning/README.md

 class MyExceptionHandlers {
   @ExceptionHandler(NotFoundException.class)
   public static void handleException(HandlerContext ctx, Exception e) throws Exception {
-    // Called when a route handler throws an exception of type NotFoundException.class.
+    // Called when a route handler throws an exception of type NotFoundException.class (or any subclass
+    // thereof unless a more specific exception handler is installed upon that subclass).
     // Use ctx to generate the appropriate error page.
     // If your exception handler throws an exception, the default error page will be shown instead.
   }
 }
 ```

+You can override the default error pages (e.g. for 404 not found) by installing an exception handler for the corresponding exception (e.g. `lightning.http.NotFoundException`).

 # Error Page